Acizza/TwichIRC/README.md

 TwichIRC
 ========

-Still under heavy development.
+Still under a lot of development, though it should be stable enough to use without many issues.
 Currently only tested under Mono on Linux.